Bane (DC Comics): Bane's Role in Secret Six and Later Conflicts

 Beginning in September 2008, Bane appears as a regular character in the ongoing Secret Six series.
 In the first issue, Bane is depicted as a stoic devil's advocate for the group, offering alternative points of view for both Deadshot and Catman on the subject of love.
 He is later shown to have an almost fatherlike concern for Scandal Savage's well-being.
 Although this is largely played for laughs in the early issues, the first arc's final issue displays the depth of Bane's affection.
 When the Six are attacked by an army of supervillains, Bane's concern for Scandal results in temporarily breaking his vow to never take Venom again in order to save her, despite being on the brink of death.

-After recovering from his injuries, Bane reappears in Gotham City with Cat-Man and Rag Doll in an attempt to manage some of the chaos caused by the presumed death of Batman.
+After recovering from his injuries, Bane reappears in Gotham City with Catman and Rag Doll in an attempt to manage some of the chaos caused by the presumed death of Batman.
 Over the course of the team's several escapades, Bane reveals both deep respects for Batman, his former adversary, and a painful yearning to assume the mantle of Batman himself.
 In one instance, Bane tells a trio of rescued citizens to tell people that it was the Batman who saved them.
 Bane ultimately gives his blessing to Dick Grayson, praying that "God help him."

 Following a near-disastrous mission, Bane assumes leadership over the Six.
 His first act as leader is to remove Scandal from active duty, not wishing for her to be endangered.
 Bane and Scandal later engage in a one on one fight where he refuses to fight back until Scandal uses her Lamentation Blades to slash his throat.
 The card is ultimately used to resurrect Knockout.

-As his mental state deteriorates, Bane decides to lead the Secret Six to Gotham in an attempt to psychologically break Batman by killing several of his closest allies.
+As his mental state deteriorates, Bane leads the Secret Six to Gotham in an attempt to psychologically break Batman by killing several of his closest allies.
 The team kidnaps the Penguin to extract information about Batman's partners.
 In the final issue of the series, Bane ultimately decides on Red Robin, Azrael, and Batgirl as his intended victims.
 Before the Six can carry out their plan, the Penguin betrays their location, resulting in a massive army of superheroes ranging from Green Lantern, Batman and the Superman family to the Justice League, the Birds of Prey, and Booster Gold converging on Gotham.
 The Secret Six stage a desperate last stand, but are quickly defeated.
 With the fates of the other Secret Six members left ambiguous, Bane is last shown being driven away in a Gotham police van.
 The ending of the issue implies that he plans to escape.